What is Hydroquinone?

-Hydroquinone has two hydroxyl groups binding to a benzene ring in para position.
+Hydroquinone has two hydroxyl groups binding to a benzene ring in the para position.
 It is a melanin synthesis Inhibitor.
 It is also known as benzene-1, 4-diol or Quinol.
 It is a derivative of phenol and has antioxidant properties.
-It appears as a granular solid white in color.
+It appears as a granular solid white in colour.
 The name Hydroquinone was coined in the year 1843 by Friedrich Wohler.

 Properties of Hydroquinone – C6H6O2

 Hydroquinone Structure – C6H6O2

 - It is used as a reducing agent